Guide

 When saved resources matter more

-Rerolls and refreshes are worth banking when your Best Team is already improving through free rewards, Daily Shop claims, or normal squad runs.
+Rerolls and refreshes are worth banking when your Best Team is already improving through free rewards, quest rewards, or normal squad runs.
 Stored consumables matter more when a single weak slot blocks 93 OVR or one missing player blocks a Captain unlock.

 Reroll and refresh timing without wasted resources FAQ